jerrybarolo/AngularFire-FootballTeam/README.md

-thinkster-firebase-tutorial
+Tutorial from thinkster-firebase
 ===========================

-This repository is the starting point for the thinkster.io Firebase AngularJS tutorial
+This repository is my working point for the thinkster.io Firebase AngularJS tutorial